SquareBracketAssociates/LearningOOPWithPharo/Chapters/OOPNutshell/OOPNutshell.md

 ```

-Here we verify that `dOldComics` is comprised in the children of `dComics`.
+Here we verify that `dOldComics` is comprised of the children of `dComics`.
 ```
 	...
 dComics children includes: dOldComics.